hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 for this specification.
 Detailed considerations of such policies and the trade-offs involved are expected to be the subject of future work.

+## Name compression and maximum payload sizes

+We note here that many DNS implementations make use of name compression [@RFC1035] in XFR responses to reduce the size of the payload.
+For a simple implementation this will limit the size of an individual payload to something around 16Kb since this is the maximum value of the offset that can be used in the name compression pointer structure.
+(A more sophisticated implementation might use sequential 'sets' of offsets throughout the message to support a larger payload size.)

+Implementations may wish to offer options to disable name compression for XoT responses to enable larger payloads.
+This might be particularly helpful when padding is used since minimizing the payload size is not necessarily a useful optimization in this case and disabling name compression will reduce the resources required to construct the payload.

 # Multi-primary Configurations